 to view the accounts, budgets, agendas and minutes.

-The 2018 AGM will be held on 29 November in Manchester.
+The 2019 AGM will be held on 21 November in London.
 All Members and Associates are sent details with The Author.

 The SoA provides annual training for Management Committee members and you are encouraged to attend.

 - 23 January 2020